 1. Tuck into a delicious stack of pancakes from these Glasgow cafés and restaurants

-Settle down this March for a captivating Oscar-winning scores candlelight concert, featuring well-known music from this year’s Oscar-winning films, performed by a string quartet.
-This candlelight concert is coming to enchant Scotland in a matter of weeks, with the venue revealed as the Trades Hall of Glasgow.
-Illuminated by the glow of countless candles, a talented string quartet will perform the winning films’ most captivating pieces – and tickets are available now.
+Settle down this March for a captivating candlelight concert dedicated to Hans Zimmer, featuring well-known music from some of the best films of all time, performed by a string quartet.
+This candlelight concert is coming to enchant Scotland in a matter of weeks on March 2, with the venue revealed as Òran Mór.
+Illuminated by the glow of countless candles, a talented string quartet will perform the films’ most captivating pieces – and tickets are available now.

 3. Watch the latest releases from some of the best filmmakers at Glasgow Film Festival

-Glasgow Film Festival (GFF) is back this year and is set to run from February 28 – March 12 at Glasgow Film Theatre (GFT) on Rose Street and Cineworld Renfrew Street, as well as at partner cinemas across the UK and online.
-The 18th edition of the annual celebration of film is set to host ten world premieres, four European premieres, 70 UK premieres and 6 Scottish premieres, 7 World premieres and 16 European premieres, encouraging audiences to return to the cinema and the film festival experience.
+Glasgow Film Festival (GFF) is back this year and is set to run from February 26 – March 9 at Glasgow Film Theatre (GFT) on Rose Street and Cineworld Renfrew Street, as well as at partner cinemas across the UK and online.
+The 20th edition of the annual celebration of film is set to host ten world premieres, European premieres, UK premieres and Scottish premieres, encouraging audiences to return to the cinema and the film festival experience.
 Find out the full programme for this year’s festival on the event’s website.

 We should definitely be doing more of this if we can, but March 8 marks International Women’s Day so why not show some love and solidarity by purchasing items from businesses run by women?
 To name a few businesses run by women from Glasgow and the surrounding area that you can support, there’s Emily Brooks Art, Curate Glasgow, Eusebi’s Deli and Blooms, to name a few.
 Discover some independent, women-led businesses in Glasgow here.